movinalot/azure-202-advanced/content/6_Chapter-Six/6_4-peer-vnet-hub2.md

 ---
-title: "Task 4: Peer the New VNET to Second Hub"
+title: "Task 4: Peer the New VNET to the Second Hub"
 linkTitle: "Task 4: Peer the New VNET to the Second Hub"
 weight: 4
 ---